otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    If there are none, it sends a "No Prekey-Messages on Storage" message.
 1. Server selects one prekey message for each instance tag and long-term public key for the identity.
-   1. Group all prekey messages by long-term public key and by instance tag.
+   1. Group all prekey messages by instance tag, and then by long-term public key.
+That is, only return multiple prekeys for the same instance tag if they have different long-term keys.
    1. Filter out expired prekey messages from each group (by checking if the User Profile and/or the Prekey Profile are expired).
    1. Choose one prekey message from each group.